 - If a professional interventionist or addiction specialist is a member of the intervention team, they may lead the meeting, giving each person the chance to speak.

 - Explain the treatment plan to your loved one, letting them know you have thoroughly researched the plan and are confident it is the best option for their recovery.
 Ask them to agree to the plan.
-If they refuse, explain the consequences.
+If they refuse, set your boundaries and explain the consequences.